ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-122224.md

 The recording of the December 17, 2024 Pony development sync is available.
 Check it out on [Vimeo](https://vimeo.com/1040416322).

+### Office Hours the Next 2 Weeks

+We have Office Hours scheduled the next 2 weeks.
+I'm not sure if I will be in attendence.
+I will be playing it by ear each Monday based on what I have going on in my life while taking some time off from work.

 ### Office Hours

 I wasn't at Office Hours this past week but Joe was.
 He provided the following summary: